 Incorporated in October 1997 as a not-for-profit, The Community Training and Development Centre’s purpose is to strengthen our communities through innovation and leadership.

-Our purpose is to operate with integrity, to provide innovative, creative, effective solutions that a community or individual can use in a sustainable manner, and that will contribute to community improvement.
+Our purpose is to operate with integrity, to provide innovative, creative, effective and sustainable solutions for both community and individual improvement.

 We will continue to stay on purpose as the need for creative responses to environmental and social problems evolve.